Stress and vowel reduction in English: Lexical and prosodic stress

 Lexical stress (word stress) is regarded as phonemic in English; the position of the stress is generally unpredictable and can serve to distinguish words.
 For example, the words insight and incite are distinguished in pronunciation only by the syllable being stressed.
 In insight, the stress is placed on the first syllable; and in incite, on the second.
 Similarly, the noun and the verb increase are distinguished by the placement of the stress in the same way – this is an example of an initial-stress-derived noun.

-Moreover, even within a given letter sequence and a given part of speech, lexical stress may distinguish between different words or between different meanings of the same word (depending on differences in theory about what constitutes a distinct word): for example, initial-stress pronunciations of offense //ˈɔfɛns// and defense //ˈdifɛns// in American English denote concepts specific to sports, whereas pronunciations with stress on the words' respective second syllables (offense //əˈfɛns// and defense //dəˈfɛns//) denote concepts related to the legal (and, for defense, the military) field, and encountered in sports only as borrowed from the legal field in the context of adjudicating rule violations.
+Moreover, even within a given letter sequence and a given part of speech, lexical stress may distinguish between different words or between different meanings of the same word (depending on differences in theory about what constitutes a distinct word): for example, initial-stress pronunciations of offense //ˈɔfɛns// and defense //ˈdifɛns// in American English denote concepts specific to sports, whereas pronunciations with stress on the words' respective second syllables (offense //əˈfɛns// and defense //dəˈfɛns//) denote concepts fundamentally related to the legal (and, for defense, the military) field and encountered in sports only as borrowed from the legal field in the context of adjudicating rule violations.
 British English stresses the second syllable in both sports and legal use.

 Some words are shown in dictionaries as having two levels of stress: primary and secondary.
 For example, the RP pronunciation of organization may be given as //ˌɔːɡənaɪˈzeɪʃən//, with primary stress on the fourth syllable, secondary stress on the first syllable, and the remaining syllables unstressed.
 For different ways of analysing levels of stress in English, see below.